Voxel-Fox-Ltd/Novus/docs/api.rst

     :param kwargs: The keyword arguments for the event that raised the exception.

-.. function:: on_socket_event_type(event_type)
+.. function:: on_socket_event(event_type, data)

     Called whenever a websocket event is received from the WebSocket.

-    This is mainly useful for logging how many events you are receiving from the Discord gateway.

     :param event_type: The event type from Discord that is received, e.g. ``'READY'``.
     :type event_type: :class:`str`
+    :param event_type: The data that was received with the event.
+    :type data: :class:`dict`

 .. function:: on_socket_raw_receive(msg)